 The Centre for International Research on Education Systems was commissioned by all Education Ministers to synthesise evidence about what is known about remote and online learning.
-This review into online and remote learning has recently been published by the Australian Education Research Organisation.
+This has recently been published by the Australian Education Research Organisation.

 The review took into account online and remote learning practices prior to the COVID-19 pandemic, but also those that matured quickly during the pandemic.

 The review sought to identify the effect of, and approaches to, remote and online learning for different student cohorts, learning domains and year levels.
 It also examined the efficacy of remote and online learning as compared to face-to-face learning.

 The review also considered the effects of delivering schooling via remote and online learning on a range of outcomes, including wellbeing and achievement.